punchcreative/RL-Player/README.md

 - Enhanced audio controls with proper state management
 - Responsive and clean design
 - Progressive Web App (PWA)
-- Optional password protection for private streams
+- Optional password protection for private streams (only asked once and saved in local storage)
 - Service worker for caching

 ## Support for Most Hosting Types